00 Days

 Throughout his career, Andrew McKenzie has contributed to the understanding of brain cell type-specific gene expression and co-expression network architectures.
 His work aims to advance the field of neuroscience through innovative research and collaboration.
 Dr. McKenzie's research focuses on brain banking, ischemic alterations in the brain, and long-term preservation methods.
 His scholarly work emphasizes structural brain preservation, guiding the research directions at Oregon Brain Preservation, a non-profit organization.

 James Arrowood is an entrepreneur, legal expert, and executive with extensive experience in the life extension and biotechnology sectors.
-He is the Co-CEO of the Alcor Life Extension Foundation, where he has been instrumental in guiding the organization since 2015.
+He is the CEO of the Alcor Life Extension Foundation, where he has been instrumental in guiding the organization since 2015.
 James initially joined Alcor as outside General Counsel, helping navigate complex legal and business challenges.
 He has also served on the board of directors for a major local non-profit and as its public relations chair, contributing to his long-standing expertise in media and public relations.
 His work focuses on advancing Alcor’s mission and engaging with the wider conversation on cutting-edge technologies aimed at extending human lifespan.

 Ralf Spindler is a leading scientist and innovator with extensive expertise in neural systems cryopreservation.
 As the Head of Neural Systems Cryopreservation at 21st Century Medicine, he plays a pivotal role in advancing preservation techniques critical to the field of cryobiology.
 With a background in electrical and biomedical engineering, Ralf's research focuses on improving methods to preserve the human brain and other neural structures at ultra-low temperatures, with the goal of ensuring their integrity for future revival.
 His work is at the forefront of bridging the gap between cutting-edge science and long-term human preservation.